valorizelearning/framework/index.md

 # Introduction {.unnumbered}

-A data visualization curriculum of interactive notebooks, using [Vega-Lite](https://vega.github.io/vega-lite/) and [Altair](https://altair-viz.github.io/).
+Valorize A data visualization curriculum of interactive notebooks, using [Vega-Lite](https://vega.github.io/vega-lite/) and [Altair](https://altair-viz.github.io/).
 This book contains a series of Python-based Jupyter notebooks, a corresponding set of JavaScript notebooks are available online on [Observable](https://observablehq.com/@uwdata/data-visualization-curriculum).

 ::: {.callout-note appearance="simple"}
 This book was originally created using [Jupyter Book](https://jupyterbook.org/) and published at <https://uwdata.github.io/visualization-curriculum/>.
 This site is a port of the original book source to the [Quarto](https://quarto.org) publishing system in order to provide an example of it's use.